eranrund/eranrund.github.io/_posts/2016-07-16-small-led-controller.md

 ![LED Controller]({{ site.baseurl }}/assets/img/small-led-controller/controller.jpg)
 ![LED Controller being used]({{ site.baseurl }}/assets/img/small-led-controller/demo.jpg)

 This is a small LED controller I built for Burning Man 2016 as I was tired from hand-soldering Arduinos, and wanted a more durable solution.
-There's nothing fancy here, but it's simple, cheap and works.
+There's nothing fancy here, but it's simple, cheap and gets the job done.

 <!--more-->

 ## Features